qiluge/ontology/docs/specifications/cli_user_guide.md

 If the node does not use the default genesis block configuration file and wallet account, the node can specify them with the --config, --wallet, --account parameters.
 At the same time, if the bookkeeping node needs to modify the default minimum gas price and gas limit of the transaction pool, it can set the parameters by --gasprice and --gaslimit.

-Note that, Ontology will start rpc, rest and web socket server in testmode, and will clear the data generated by last start in testmode.
+Note that, Ontology will turn consensus rpc, rest and web socket server on in test mode.

 ## 2. Wallet Management